adomokos/climb_that_mountain/blog/2017/12/haskell_to_mysql_via_yeshql_part_2.md

 [Commit point](https://github.com/adomokos/hashmir/commit/841959b7da65baf8b5a351d2e06d5ae0525b511d)

-Thanks to Haskells currying, this function can be further simplified.
+Thanks to Haskell's currying, this function can be further simplified.
 No need to provide the input argument in the lambda:

 ```haskell
 insertClient :: String -> String -> IO ()